JuliaAstro/JuliaAstro.github.io/docs/src/tutorials/tabular-data.md

                                                         30 columns and 791 rows omitted
 ```

 Let's break this down.
 First, we specify the column name as `:parallax_gaia`.
 The `:` syntax defines a Symbol in Julia which is a bit like a string and a variable name.
 Next, we say what filter we want to apply to this column by passing a key-value `Pair` constructed with `=>`.
 This syntax, e.g. `1 => 2` just groups two values and is unrelated to keyword arguments.
 Then, we pass a predicate function, that is a function that takes one value and returns `true` or `false`.
-The expression `>(50.0)` produces such a function that takes a value and compares it with `50.0` milliarseconds of parallax.
+The expression `>(50.0)` produces such a function that takes a value and compares it with `50.0` milliarcseconds of parallax.
 Finally, we pass the table we want to filter.

 This [useful cheatsheet](https://www.ahsmart.com/pub/data-wrangling-with-data-frames-jl-cheat-sheet/) by Tom Kwong is a great reference for these sort of operations.